Tax Credits: How to notify changes

-For letters sent to the Tax Credit Office it is recommended that a copy of each letter is kept and that it is sent recorded delivery (requiring a signature) as a minimum.
+For letters sent to HMRC's about tax credit it is recommended that a copy of each letter is kept and that it is sent recorded delivery (requiring a signature) as a minimum.
 At the very least a proof of posting should be obtained.
 Claimants should also ensure they check each award notice carefully to ensure the latest change has been recorded.
 If it hasn’t they must inform HMRC within 30 days that their award notice is incorrect.

 Where claimants notify changes on-line, they should receive an acknowledgement as they complete the on-line submission and we recommend printing a copy of this acknowledgement and subsequently checking their award and payments following the change.

 Additional information about changes of circumstances